 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Sometimes it can be difficult to have a bowel movement.
-We discover some of the natural remedies that can help a person poop, and lifestyle changes to help them stay healthy and regular.
+Sometimes, a person may find it difficult to have a bowel movement.
+Discover some natural remedies that can help a person poop and how diet and lifestyle changes to help them stay healthy and regular.

-Bowel movements are different for everyone.
-The healthy range is usually considered to be from three times per week up to three times per day.
+Everyone experiences bowel movements in a different way.
+How often people have a bowel movement varies, but experts consider the healthy range to be from three times per week up to three times per day.

-Many things can affect the ability to poop, from diet or illness to a change in routine.
+Many things can affect the ability to have a bowel movement, from diet or illness to a change in routine.

 A laxative is a medication that encourages a bowel movement.
-There are also some natural remedies that can be used as alternatives.
-In this article, we take a look at seven of these options.
+There are also some natural remedies that people can use as alternatives.
+This article looks at seven of these options.

-There are some natural ways to encourage a bowel movement.
-Listed below are actions to take, food and drink to try, and herbal remedies that may help.
+A person can try some natural remedies to encourage a bowel movement.
+Listed below are some actions to take, food and drink to try, and herbal remedies that may help with constipation.

 Exercise can stimulate muscles in the lower part of the digestive system.
-This part of the gut gets rid of waste from the body in the form of poop.
+This part of the gut gets rid of waste from the body in the form of stool.

 Taking a brisk walk or jog or choosing some other form of exercise may encourage a bowel movement.